LearnFintech

 Phase 1: Charge Card Era (1958-1990)

-— Established premium positioning through Gold, Platinum, and corporate cards.
-Built the merchant network by targeting high-end restaurants, hotels, and airlines.
+Established premium positioning through Gold, Platinum, and corporate cards.
+Amex built the merchant network the hard way — by signing up high-end restaurants, hotels, and airlines first, the places its affluent customers actually spent.
+Acceptance breadth came later; prestige came first.

 Phase 2: Lending Expansion (1990-2015)